Tennis for blind & partially sighted people

-The game is played on either a badminton court or a standard tennis court using a short tennis racket and an adapted spongy ball that makes a noise when it bounces.
+The game is played on either a badminton court or a standard tennis court using a short tennis racket and an adapted sponge ball that makes a noise when it bounces.
 Balls can be either black or florescent green to give maximum contrast with the colour of the sports hall.

-The standard rules of tennis apply with just a few modifications: if you’re totally blind you’re allowed three bounces; and if partially sighted you’re allowed two.
+The standard rules of tennis apply with just a few modifications: if you’re totally blind you’re allowed three bounces, those with partial sight are allowed two.
 See rules for more info.

 Just like standard tennis, you can play singles or doubles.
-Sighted players can play against VI players, but they’re allowed only one bounce and no volley.
+Sighted players can play against VI players, but they’re allowed only one bounce and no volleying.

 We can offer:

 •Regular evening practice sessions in London with a coach on hand

 (Thanks to support from the Tennis Foundation)